 More imaginative applications of buttercream include using it as coating for cake pops and filling for sandwich cookies.
 You can also employ it as a glaze for baked goods by thinning it with milk, as an ice cream topping by heating it up, or even as a sensible fruit dip by mixing it with cream cheese.

-Beyond the edible applications, buttercream is useful for its consistency and appearance.
+Beyond those applications, buttercream is useful for its consistency and appearance.
 “Buttercream is the perfect medium for carving,” says Konopelski, making it ideal for decorating competitions.
 Another suggested use for it: On a couple’s wedding day, rim champagne flutes in buttercream and then dip them in sprinkles or sanding sugars to add a dash of color to the décor.

 In other words, if you can dream it, buttercream can achieve it.
 The only limit is your imagination.